 In first grade, our project based learning journey continues!
 Olander 1st graders participate in 3 inquiry projects during the school year.
 There is a special emphasis on the habits of mind during these projects.

-How can we teach others about how the Pilgrims and the Wampanoag people lived in the 1620s?
+Driving Question: How can we teach others about how the pilgrims and Wampanoag lived in the 1620s?

 Summary: Students create teaching trunks filled with hand-made artifacts to teach about Pilgrim and Wampanoag life.
 Additionally, they work in collaborative teams to build table-top Pilgrim and Wampanoag villages to teach their families about life in the 1620s.